milonmaze/privacy-terms-observatory-beta/www.microsoft.com/en-us/corporate-responsibility/law-enforcement-requests-report.md

 Does Microsoft notify customers when civil proceeding litigants request their data and does Microsoft ever challenge nondisclosure obligations?
 Does the data include any legal demands that may have been issued pursuant to US national security orders (e.g., FISA Orders and FISA Directives)?
 How does Microsoft define a FISA order requesting disclosure of non-content?
-Questions about enterprise data
 Expand all | Collapse all
 How many enterprise cloud customers are impacted by law enforcement requests?
 What is the difference between a consumer and an enterprise customer?
 Does Microsoft disclose additional data as a result of the CLOUD Act?
 Does Microsoft notify its enterprise customers when law enforcement or another governmental entity requests their data?
-Questions about content removal, and digital safety Expand all | Collapse all
+Expand all | Collapse all
 Does Microsoft ever remove online content at the request of a government or other parties?
 What is Microsoft doing to combat revenge porn content on its services?